-The village, through its Downtown TIF capital project fund, has entered into a tax abatement agreement with a developer in the form of sales tax incentive payments to stimulate economic development.
-The abatements are authorized through the TIF project plan as well as an agreement between the Village of Long Grove and Sunset Foods.
-The amount of the sales tax rebate is anticipated to be \$1,000,000, of which \$463,629 has been paid thus far, \$41,726 in the current fiscal year.
-The first \$1,000,000 collected in sales taxes as generated by the Sunset Grove development remained with the village.
-The \$1,000,000 threshold was reached during fiscal 2016-17.
-Subsequent to the \$1,000,000 being collected over the life of the TIF district, 40% of future sales tax revenues from the Sunset Grove development are to be paid to Sunset Foods, and 60% is retained by the village.
-Once the developer has been paid the full \$1,000,000 incentive payment, all of the sales taxes will be retained by the village.
+The Village, in conjunction with its Downtown TIF capital project fund, has entered into a municipal sales tax rebate agreement with a developer in the form of municipal sales tax incentive payments to stimulate economic development.
+The rebates affect only the Village's share of the State sales taxes and are authorized through the TIF project plan as well as an agreement between the Village and Sunset Foods.
+The first \$1,000,000 collected in municipal sales taxes as generated by the Sunset Foods development remained with the Village and that threshold was reached during fiscal 2016-17.
+Subsequent to the \$1,000,000 being collected and retained by the Village, 40% of future municipal sales tax revenues from the Sunset Foods development are to be paid to Sunset Foods up to a maximum of \$1,000,000, and 60% is retained by the Village to be committed, along with the first \$1,000,000, to the payment of the TIF-backed bonds.
+Thus far, \$869,649 has been incurred for this rebate, including \$149,135 in the current fiscal year.
+Once the developer has been paid the full \$1,000,000 incentive payment, 100% of all subsequent municipal sales taxes generated by the Sunset Grove development will be retained by the Village.

 In addition, the village has redevelopment sales tax incentive agreements with local businesses within the downtown tax increment financing district.
 The determined goal of these agreements is to stimulate private investment by offering incentives to property and business owners within the Historic Business District relating to improvements of their properties and places of business.
 Financial incentives in the form of partial reimbursement of verifiable capital improvement costs are subject to the terms and conditions within each agreement.
-As of April 30, 2018, several agreements were in place but no incentives have been paid.
+As of April 30, 2019, several agreements were in place and \$2,734 has been paid, all in the current fiscal year.